 Right now disturbance is everywhere.

-To say that we’re in the Anthropocene and in the midst of the Sixth Mass Extinction event is not really a surprise if you look at the way the globe now looks compared to what it did just a few hundred years ago.
+To say that we’re in the Anthropocene amid the Sixth Mass Extinction event is not a surprise if you look at how the globe now looks compared to what it did just a few hundred years ago.

 In the last two hundred years, humans have harnessed fossil fuels through machinery to radically transform the landscape.
-The vegetation is cleared and managed as opposed to running at its own course and the organisms that were part of a slow subtle change from predictable, natural disturbance can no longer cope.
+The vegetation is cleared and managed, and the organisms that were part of a slow, subtle change from predictable, natural disturbance can no longer cope.
 The changes that humans have brought about are radical, intense and acute.

 What sustainably FED suggests…

 Our challenge is not extinction but to cope with the consequences of rapid population growth.
-And when we say rapid we really do mean rapid to levels that historically no one would have even believed possible.
+And when we say rapid, we do mean rapid to levels that historically not even Thomas Malthus would have believed possible.

-But here we are at 8,000 extra people every hour.
+But here we are at 8 billion increasing at 8,000 extra people every hour.
 With this many people, disturbance is inevitable.